xhajnal/video_bees/README.md

     analyse("../data/Video_tracking/190903/20190903_134034775_1BEE_generated_20210511_083234_nn.csv", 1)
 `

-Hence you can run the analysis of selected files by:
+Hence you can run the analysis of these files by:

 ```
 >> cd src
 >> python dave.py
 ```

-It will run the analysis for each of the selected files.
+It will run the analysis for each of the file.

 ### (OPTIONAL, ADVANCED) HELP DAVE WRITER
 There is also a script `help_write_dave.py` which can help you to write the whole `dave.py` by parsing the content of the `data` folder.
-It requires to have population size in the name of the csv file and to have name similarities with the video file.
+It requires to have population size in the name of the `.csv` file and to have name similarities with the video file.

 Simply edit and run `help_write_dave.py` to obtain the text to paste into `dave.py`.